kate-bagenzo/strawberry-starter/src/index.md

 ## Features:
 - Write locally, on your computer!
     - All you need is a terminal & a text editor
-    - Use whichever text program you want to edit your site
     - See your changes in realtime - no need to refresh
 - No HTML experience necessary!
     - Posts are written in Markdown, a really intuitive format